PengsueT/prework-study-guide/README.md

 ## Usage

-To use this Pre-work Study Guide, you can review the notes in eaach section.
+To use this Pre-work Study Guide, you can review the notes in each section.
 For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).

 ## Credits